Joint Robust Beamforming Design for WPT-assisted D2D Communications in MISO-NOMA: Fractional Programming and Deep

-Therefore, the numerator of (\ref{P3a}) is concave with respect to $\bt$.
-On the other hand, the denominator of (\ref{P3a}) is a linear function with respect $\bt$.
-It can be easily found that (\ref{P3a}) is a single-ratio concave-convex function of $\bt$, and hence Dinkelbach method can be applied to transform it into a concave function \cite{dinkelbach1967nonlinear}. \begin{proposition} The maximum EE can be achieved when $F(q^*) = 0$, where $F(q)$ is defined as follows
+With non-negative $A$, $B$, $C$ and $\hat{A}$, the second-order derivative of $g(\bt)$ and $\hat{g}(\bt)$ are both non-positive.
+Therefore, $g(\bt)$ and $\hat{g}(\bt)$ are both concave function of $\bt$. \end{proof} According to lemma 2 and the fact that the denominator of (\ref{P3a}) is a linear function with respect to $\bt$.
+It can be observed that (\ref{P3a}) is a single-ratio concave-convex function of $\bt$, and hence Dinkelbach method can be applied to transform it into a concave function \cite{dinkelbach1967nonlinear}. \begin{proposition} The maximum EE can be achieved when $F(q^*) = 0$, where $F(q)$ is defined as follows

-\end{proposition} where \begin{proof} Please refer to \cite{dinkelbach1967nonlinear}. \end{proof} For a given $q$ the objective function (\ref{P4a}) is a $\log$-concave \cite{boyd2004convex} function minus a convex function with respect to $\bt$, which yields a concave maximization problem.
-Therefore, the problem is reduced to a linear constraints concave problem P4 and can be solved by convex optimization tools.
-Finally, the optimized time switching coefficient $\tau^*$ can be obtained by $\tau ^*= \frac{\bt^*}{1+\bt^*}$.
+\end{proposition} where \begin{proof} Please refer to \cite{dinkelbach1967nonlinear}. \end{proof} For a given $q$ the objective function (\ref{P4a}) is a concave function minus a convex function with respect to $\bt$, which yields a concave maximization problem.
+Therefore, the problem is reduced to a linear constraints concave problem and can be solved by convex optimization tools.
+In the end, the optimized time switching coefficient $\tau^*$ can be obtained by $\tau ^*= \frac{\bt^*}{1+\bt^*}$.